The visitors opened the scoring through John Sutton and Andrew Driver gave them a 2-1 half-time advantage after Rowan Vine had levelled the scores.

 Steve MacLean equalised after the break in a match filled with goalscoring opportunities and questionable defending.

-Hearts were rewarded for their quick start, taking the lead in the 14th minute.
-Driver's floated free-kick found Sutton who headed down and past Alan Mannus from the left side of the six-yard box.
+Hearts would soon be rewarded for their quick start, taking the lead in the 14th minute.
+Driver's floated free-kick found Sutton who headed down and past Mannus from the left side of the six-yard box.

 The lead, however, was short-lived.
 Two minutes later both Kevin McHattie and Marius Zaliukas failed to make proper connection with a cross from the right.
 The latter's attempted swipe resulted in the ball being hooked straight up into the air and onto the toe of Vine to tap home from two yards out.

-Hearts should have answered four minutes after conceding their advantage but Gordon Smith floated the ball over the crossbar under pressure from David McCracken.
+Hearts should have replied four minutes after conceding their advantage but Smith floated the ball over the crossbar under pressure from McCracken.

 Difficulty in dealing with routine balls into the box hurt St Johnstone again in the 38th minute.
 This time it was Ryan McGowan's long throw from the left that found Sutton's head in the penalty area where the goalscorer turned provider by flicking on for Driver to sweep home.

 The lead should have been made comfortable five minutes after the restart.
-Driver's cross from the left was headed back by Sutton who found his strike partner alone in the centre of the penalty area but Smith elected to shoot first time and drove his volley wide of the post.
+Driver's cross from the left was headed back by Sutton who found his strike partner alone in the centre of the penalty area.
+Smith elected to shoot first time and drove his volley wide of the post.

 Pawlett then wasted another chance in what was almost a carbon copy of his first-half opportunity.
 This time it was Murray Davidson springing the winger beyond the offside trap, but the same outcome occurred as McDonald parried away the shot.